Abeer-Alsafran-ku/webCrawling/README.md

 This project implements a web crawler that navigates web pages using the **Greedy Best First Search (GBFS)** algorithm.
 The crawler prioritizes links based on a heuristic function, aiming to efficiently reach target pages or maximize coverage based on link relevance.

+# Web Crawler using A* Search

+Our approach is to treat each page as a node and each link as an edge.
+The crawler then assigns a value to each link on the page based on its relevance as per the heuristic function.

 ## Features
 - Greedy Best First Search-based crawling.
 - Configurable start URL and target keywords.